 Fruits are packed full of essential vitamins and minerals and are important in a healthy diet, but they are also very high in sugars.

-When eating for clearing or the prevention of acne, it is better to consume fruits in their whole form and not fruit juices.
+When eating to clear the skin, it is better to consume fruits in their whole form and not fruit juices.
 As juices are significantly higher in sugars.

 Whole fruits also contain fiber, which helps to keep the digestive system healthy.
-And when we have a healthy digestive system, we are less likely to have acne.
+And when we have a healthy digestive system, we are less likely to have breakouts.

 It is also beneficial in healing the skin to consume fruits that have a lower glycemic index (a value used to measure how much specific foods increase blood sugar levels).